Saronic Gulf Yacht Charter Guide | Greece

-Located within easy reach of Athens, this charming and understated group of islands has much to offer the visitor including great dining, shopping, charming Greek towns, and the convenience of its proximity to the country's dynamic capital.
+Located within easy reach of Athens, this charming and understated group of islands has much to offer both the avid and novice charterer.
+Expect great dining experiences, boutique shopping, charming Greek towns, and the convenience of its proximity to the country's dynamic capital.
+Should you wish

-With the greatest concentration of both motor and sailing yachts located in Athens, this bustling city remains by far the most important yachting hub in the eastern Mediterranean.
+With the greatest concentration of both luxury motor yachts and crewed catamarans located in Athens, this bustling city remains by far the most important yachting hub in the eastern Mediterranean.
 As well as having a huge variety of stunning yachts to choose from, it is also very centrally located meaning you can easily charter to the Ionian islands, Cyclades islands, Sporades islands and even the Dodecanese islands if you wish.

 Weather Conditions and times to charter: The Saronic, Argolic and eastern coast of the Peloponnesian Gulf is a very well protected cruising area making it fantastic for those charterers looking to cut their teeth sailing for the first time.
 It has mild winds, usually from the north to northeast and that average Force 3-4 as it is predominately sheltered from the strong Meltemi wind that affects most of the other Island groups in Greece.